Voltar para o blog

 The costs that many people forget

-The technical sheet covers the ingredients.
+The recipe card covers the ingredients.
 But there are costs that are included in the final price and almost no one includes in the bill:

 Packaging: pizza box, kraft bag, disposable cup, label.
 For delivery, this costs between R$2 and R$8 per order depending on the product.
-Add it to the technical sheet or adjust the target CMV downwards.
+Add it to the recipe card or adjust the target COGS downwards.

-Gas and energy: Each oven turned on per hour has a cost.
+Gas and energy: Every hour the oven runs has a cost.
 It's difficult to calculate per dish, but it's possible to estimate: if you spend R$400/month on gas and make 600 pizzas, it's R$0.67 per pizza.
 It seems little, but in volume it makes a difference.

 Waste: ingredients that spoil before use, portions that come out wrong, leftover production.
 Typical waste in a restaurant is between 5% and 15% of the cost.
-Include applying a factor of 1.08 to 1.15 on the cost of the technical sheet.
+Apply a factor of 1.08 to 1.15 on the cost of the recipe card.

 Labor: the team's salary must fit within your contribution margin.
 If COGS is 32% and fixed costs (rent, salaries, bills) add up to 50% of revenue, you need at least an 18% margin to make a profit.
 If this account doesn't close, the price is wrong — not the salary.